charliemikels/figura-music-player/README.md

 > [!WARNING] Figura 0.1.2+ Compatability
 >
-> Figura 0.1.2 broke compatability with most figura addons.
-Currently, this script depends on the LUtils addon. and so, this script is incompatable with figura 1.2 and above.
+> Figura 0.1.2 broke compatability with many Figura addons.
+Currently, this script depends on the (now archived) LUtils addon, and so this script is incompatable with Figura 0.1.2 and above.
-> I'm exploring ways to cheese the built in Config API to remove the LUtils dependancy.
+> I'm exploring ways to remove the LUtils dependancy, while also keeping the script easy to install.

-[Figura](https://github.com/Kingdom-of-The-Moon/FiguraRewriteRewrite) is a Minecraft mod that lets you completely customize your avatar with custom models and Lua scripts.
+[Figura](https://modrinth.com/mod/figura) is a Minecraft mod that lets you completely customize your avatar with custom models and Lua scripts.

 This repo is a Figura avatar that lets you play music in Minecraft for you and others to hear.
 It's inspired by [Starbound](https://store.steampowered.com/app/211820/Starbound/)'s instrument items.

-I'm prioritizing support of Figura 0.1 and later.
-This script is currently compatible with r14, but future support is not guaranteed.

-⚠️ Heads up: This avatar requires [LUtils](https://github.com/lexize/lutils) in order to work.
-See the installation instructions below for more details.

 <!-- ↓ demo video of the avatar playing the chorus to "Revenge" by Captainsparklez ↓ -->
 https://github.com/charliemikels/figura-music-player/assets/20339866/f088348f-7a3b-4993-a5d2-6699f653f281

 ## Installation

-This avatar relies on LUtils to find and load song files on the fly.
-This means your songlist will not count against the avatar file size limit.
-LUtils is a separate Fabric mod that works with any recent version of Minecraft, but it has specific builds for your version of Figura.

-  - If you're on Figura 0.1, (The current[^uploadTime] public build,) you'll need [Build 8: "Some changes.
-Fixed crashes with github builds"](https://github.com/lexize/lutils/actions/runs/4674799028).
-  - If you're on the older Figura r14, you'll need [Build 7: "Minor but important change."](https://github.com/lexize/lutils/actions/runs/4241722822).

-[^uploadTime]: "Current" as of June 11th, 2023.

-Download your version by clicking the Artifact in the actions page.

-✏️ Note: Github has started to flag these builds as expired.
-Reach out to us on [the Figura Discord](https://discord.gg/figuramc) if you need help getting this mod installed.

-⚠️ heads up: (as of July 29, 2023) The Figura project is recovering from a rocky leadership change.
-The original LUtils Discord page is gone.
-However, there have been talks about integrating some LUtils features into base Figura, so keep an eye out for that I guess.
+**This script depends on [LUtils](https://github.com/lexize/lutils)**, an addon mod for Figura.
+This addon lets the script load in song files on the fly, without counting against your avatar file size limit.
+However, **this addon has been archived**, and currently crashes with Figura 0.1.2.
+If you're on Figura 0.1.1 or earlier, you can stop by the [FiguraMC Discord Server](https://discord.com/invite/figuramc) and ask if anyone can send you the old addon.

-Once LUtils is installed, download this repo using the `<> code` button above, and unzip it in your Figura `avatars` folder.
+If you get LUtils is installed, download this repo using the `<> code` button above, and unzip it in your Figura `avatars` folder.
 (It should be in it's own folder)

 ## Adding Songs